Bee Sting Cake

 Pour batter into a greased and floured 9-inch springform pan.
 Top with almonds and sugar.
 Bake the cake until golden brown at 350º Fahrenheit for 30 minutes. - THE FILLING – Beat instant pudding mix and heavy whipping cream until the mixture has a buttercream-like consistency.

-- THE ASSEMBLY - Remove the springform baking pan and allow the cake to cool completely.
-Use a long serrated knife to cut the cake horizontally into two layers.
+- THE ASSEMBLY – Remove the springform baking pan and allow the cake to cool completely.
+Then, using a long serrated knife, cut the cake horizontally into two layers.

 Cover the bottom layer with cream filling.
 Place the top layer back onto the cake.
 Done!

-PRO TIP: If you find that the filling has become too stiff, whole milk in one-tablespoon increments.
+PRO TIP – If the filling has become too stiff, add whole milk in one-tablespoon increments.
 The goal is to have a filling that is firm but easily spreadable.

 German Pronunciation